ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/py/README.md

-Refer readme. in the main
+Refer readme.pdf in the main